view_context: Dynamic page

 - All experiences in a person's life, both positive and negative, shape a person's view of the world and of themself.

-- Coming of age sometimes includes a loss of innocence—a realization that the world is less simple, kind, or fair than we previously believed.
+- Coming of age sometimes includes a loss of innocence—a realization that the world is less simple, kind, or fair than it once seemed.

 Vocabulary